-If you are owed the main duty, you may be offered temporary accommodation or you may remain in emergency (B&B) accommodation until we can make an offer of accommodation.
+If you are owed the main duty, you may be offered Temporary Accommodation (see our East Sussex Temporary Accommodation Policy or you may remain in emergency (B&B) accommodation until we can make an offer of accommodation.
 This will either be in the private rented sector, or from the housing register if you qualify and your priority is high enough.
 If you refuse any offer of accommodation made, our duty will be discharged.
 If this happens, you can request a review.

 What happens if I a not in priority need?